priv-kweihmann/meta-sca/docs/casestudy/adv_security.md

 ## Analysis

 After letting the build run overnight it's time for him to a have a look into the results.
-He maybe will be surprised where hardening, security and refactoring potential can be found in his software.
+He maybe will be surprised where hardening, security and refactoring potential can be found in the software.

-With all the information given it's an easy task to estimate the efforts for hardening and securing his software.
+With all the information given, it's an easy task to estimate the efforts for hardening and securing the software.